Sidebilder

 [blocks in formation]

 The executor of decedent's estate presented his petition May 10, 1873, praying for the sale of real estate for the payment of debts.
-Thereupon, under several orders of sale, all of the real estate, consisting of thirty-six lots of ground, Defendant had taken a writ of error on the judg-was sold, except two lots.
-On the 24th day of ment against him, and had also entered security.
-It was certified, however, by the Prothonotary of the Supreme Court, that the defendant had failed to justify his bail within the ten days, as required by Rule V. of the Supreme Court, which provides, inter alia :—
+Thereupon, under several orders of sale, all of the real estate, consisting of thirty-six lots of ground, was sold, except two lots.
+On the 24th day of September, 1877, the executor filed his account, which was confirmed in June, 1878, and which showed a balance due the executor of $5674.81.
+This balance consisted almost entirely of com

-This balance consisted almost entirely of commissions and salary due the accountant.
+missions and salary due the accountant.
 The account showed that all the debts of the testator had been paid, except a balance, amounting to $4000, of a mortgage given by him in his lifetime, and the above sum due the executor, and some trifling items of indebtedness.
 These last items have been paid out of rent. received by the

 « ForrigeFortsett »